-Chickens need to be wormed regularly to prevent a build up of worms in their digestive system that can cause health problems.
+Chickens need to be tested for worms regularly.
+If there is a build up of worms in their digestive system that can cause health problems.
 Keeping chickens in a fixed area as so many of us do, where they are grazing the same piece of ground continually is the worst case scenario as they will be contaminating the ground and picking up worm eggs as they are feeding.
 Infected hens shed thousands of eggs in their faeces onto the ground and so, the problem gets worse.

-I use Flubenvet every 3-6 months to worm my chickens.
+I use a product containing Flubendazole when necessary to worm my chickens.
 This is a proven chemical wormer that kill all common worms and their eggs in the chicken and is the only product licensed for use in chickens feed.
 In between these times, I use Verm-X which has approval for use in Organic systems – now this is a herbal product which works in a different way – you will need to feed this to your hens every month for it to work.
 The really great thing about Verm-X is that being herbal, it contains many ingredients that are good for your birds so it can improve their overall health.

 Practising good husbandry techniques is key, in between worming chickens.
 We try to rotate our birds grazing area every month so that they get some fresh grass but so the ground also gets to rest (this is one of the major principles in Organic farming) and we keep the grass mowed short which allows the ultra-violet light from the sun to reach droppings and kill off worm eggs.

 General cleanliness is of course important so if your chickens scratch around in their own droppings, you should be thinking about cleaning them up, rather than hitting them with a regular dose of chemicals.